kal2002/odin-recipes/README.md

 Hi there
-I'm currently working on buliding a recipies website.
+I'm currently working on buliding a recipies website on just HTML.